×

 News & Info

-What Is a Primary Care Nurse Practitioner
+What is a Primary Care Nurse Practitioner?

-An Adult-Gerontological Primary Care Nurse Practitioner (AGPCNP) is an Advanced Practice Registered Nurse who focuses on the primary care of adolescent and adult patients.
-Depending on specific state regulations, an AGPCNP can provide direct care services to these patients, including diagnostics and treatment of chronic illnesses, medical assessments, health education, disease prevention, and more.
-Continue reading to learn more about what these Nurse Practitioners do and how you can become one.
+Depending on state regulations, an AGPCNP can provide direct care services to patients, including diagnostic and treatment of illnesses, medical assessments, disease prevention, and more.

 Primary Care Vs. Acute Care Practitioners?

-Acute care Nurse Practitioners focus on addressing the short-term health needs of patients, primarily those within a hospital setting.
-Acute Care AGNPs work in hospital locations to address severe injuries like broken bones, serious medical conditions such as heart attacks or strokes, and advanced monitoring of patients in recovery following surgical procedures.
+Acute care nurse practitioners focus on addressing the short-term health needs of patients, primarily those within a hospital setting.
+Acute care AGNPs work in hospital locations to address severe injuries like broken bones, serious medical conditions such as heart attacks or strokes, and advanced monitoring of patients in recovery following surgical procedures.

 What Does An AGPCNP Do?